rayh/xcoder/README.md

 ### Schemes

-There is basic support for schemes, you can access them from a project like so:
+There is basic support for schemes, you can enumerate them from a project like so:

+	project.schemes.each do |s|
+	  s.launch.builder.build
+	end

+Or, access them by name:

 	config = project.scheme('MyScheme').launch   # Gets the Launch action for specified scheme.
 												 # Can also specify 'test' to get the test action